 You’ve got several options for apps that save you from having to play email tag, including:

-- Calendly – this app lets you give people the ability to pencil themselves into appointment slots on your calendar.
+- Calendly – This app lets you give people the ability to pencil themselves into appointment slots on your calendar.
 You can easily set the times and days that are available.
-As a podcaster, this app is absolutely amazing for getting guests booked; however, when you’re a student, it’s probably not a perfect fit.
+This is great for setting up meetings with potential collaborators or even interviews with prospective team members.

 That’s it!
 Now that you’ve read this article, you’re a scheduling ninja – though don’t let me catch you putting that in your Twitter bio.
 I will find you.